gauravskaintura/javascript-bytes/CONTRIBUTING.md

 ## How you can contribute

-- First start and fork this repository and clone it in your local system.
+- First star and fork this repository and clone it in your local system.
 - Find relevant topics related to the subject that are short and concise and add it with the relevant title.
 - Please note that all submission must be in the markdown format only unless stated otherwise.
 - Submit pull requests with new bytes.